LesF/MakeVB/README.md

 - Specify the path to a VB6 project file (.vbp).
 - Specify the target binary directory for the build output.
-- Automatically find the relative binary directory based on the project file path.
+- Automatically find the relative binary directory based on the project file path (dependant on your project directory structures).
 - Validate the existence of the specified project file and target directory.
 - Initiate the build process and display the output of the build process.
 - Check if the expected output file (.dll or .exe) exists and is newer than the project file.